An Eastern Canada tour to savor

 We like to and often travel to Eastern Canada.
 We discovered many places.
 Follow us on an Eastern Canada tour for connoisseurs and give you an insight into the beauties that this region of Canada has to offer.
 The country can be easily explored on a road trip or by camper.
 Panoramic routes, Villages where time seems to stand still, and the largest cities in the country are well worth a visit.

-We start our Eastern Canada round trip for connoisseurs in Toronto in Ontario.
-There we discovered a lot that is worth a trip.
-You can spend a vacation in Toronto alone.
+We begin our Eastern Canada tour for connoisseurs in Toronto, Ontario.
+There we discovered a lot that is worth a trip. alone in Toronto you can go on vacation.
 The largest city in Canada offers a variety of attractions.
-But it is also an experience because of its residents.
+But it is also an experience because of its inhabitants.
 These come from all over the world.
-There is hardly a city in the world where as many languages are spoken as in Toronto.
+There is hardly a city in the world with so many Languages spoken like in Toronto.

 It takes about an hour and a half to reach Niagara Falls.
 In clear weather you can even see them from the CN Tower.
 The mass of water plunging over the Niagara Slope 60 meters at this point is a spectacle best seen from the Canadian side.
 A visit to Niagara Falls is a must on an Eastern Canada round trip for connoisseurs.